This post may contain affiliate links. See our affiliate disclaimer here.

 Camping Options

-There are multiple ways to camp overnight in France and during our first few days on the road (seen in the video above) we tried a few.
+There are multiple ways to camp overnight in France, and during our first few days on the road (seen in the video above), we tried a few.

 France Passion

 More than anything else, we used France Passion to find free campsites across France.
 France Passion is a membership (about $35) that allows you to camp for free at wineries and farms across France.
-(France Passion was the inspiration behind Harvest Hosts, where you can camp for free on wineries in North America.)
-And it was incredibly easy to find beautiful places to spend the night!
-In fact, after driving across the country, I’m pretty sure 99% of the French countryside is vineyards.
-Miles and miles of beautiful vines.
+(France Passion inspired Harvest Hosts, where you can camp for free at wineries in North America.)

 Home Camper